realworldocaml/book/en/guided-tour.md

 string` always actually contains two well-defined values of type `string`.
 If you want to allow, say, the first of those to be absent, then you need to change the type to `string option * string`.
-As we'll see, this explicitness allows the compiler to provide a great deal of help in making sure you're correctly handing the possibility of missing data.
+As we'll see in [xref](#error-handling), this explicitness allows the compiler to provide a great deal of help in making sure you're correctly handing the possibility of missing data.

 ## Records and Variants